Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

 \subsubsection{Generalizing ``Forward and Back'' to a Catalan number of possibilities}

-Continuing with the same $L$ matrix from Section \ref{frg}, we can begin to understand all of the possibilities including the forward approach, the backwards approach, the mixed-modes approaches, and even more possibilities:
+Continuing with the same $L$ matrix from Section \ref{frg}, we can begin to understand all of the possibilities including the forward method, the backward method, the mixed-modes methods, and even more possibilities:

 It is well known \cite{stanley2015catalan}, that there are a Catalan number, $C_5=42$, ways to parenthesize the above expression.
-One of which evaluates left to right; this is forward substitution which computes the graph weights forward.
-Another evaluates from right to left, backward substitution.
+One of the 42 choices evaluates left to right; this is forward substitution which computes the graph weights forward.
+Another evaluating from right to left is backward substitution.
 There are three other ``mixed-modes'' \cite{1810.08297} which combine forward and backward methods.
 The remaining 37 methods require matrix-matrix multiplication as a first step.
 We encourage the reader to work out some of these on the graph.
 Partial products correspond to working through subgraphs.
 Perhaps readers might find cases where working from the middle outward can be useful.
 For example it would be possible to go from the middle outward using the Example of Figure \ref{hw}: we would go from $c$ to $cd$ then compute $acd$ and $bcd$.